Menu

 Challenging projects and financing through processes built into regulation

-Many countries require public consultation in Environmental Impact Assessments of development projects.
+Many countries require public consultation on Environmental Impact Assessments of development projects.
 These assessments are typically seen as incomplete if the public is not regarded.
-Less economically developed countries (LEDCs) such as Pakistan are featuring public consultation and public participation in the process before approving a corporation’s project through avenues such as public hearings, workshops, and interviews.
-Under Section 10 of the EU Regulation, a public hearing shall be held for comments on the projects of its EIA.
+Developing countries such as Pakistan are featuring public consultation and public participation in the process before approving a corporation’s project through avenues such as public hearings, workshops, and interviews.
+Under the EU’s Environmental Impact Assessment Directive (Directive 2011/92/EU), avenues for public participation must be available and information on how the public can participate effectively must be communicated.
 South Africa has also had compulsory EIAs since 1997.
 The level of public engagement in these processes are wide ranging from requirements of public consultation to a mere process of lodging a complaint.
 These vehicles of public participation are useful tools for challenging and voicing concerns over corporate projects.

 Challenging projects and financing through national law regulating corporate behaviour